 No – we do not train dogs from outside our facility, nor do we offer training courses for people wanting to train their own dog.

 We do not currently have a waiting time for approved applicants to receive a service dog.
 The only waiting time is the length of time for the application(s) and approval process, which can take approx. 2-6 months depending on how quickly we receive all required materials.

-Are there other requirements for applying?
+Are there other requirements or restrictions for applying?

-- you must have an official PTSD diagnosis
+- have an official PTSD diagnosis

 - If you are approved to submit a full application for a seizure response dog (for either epilepsy or Type 1 diabetes), you must also complete and submit a 30 day seizure log with your full application